Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-guerilla/readme.md

 # Saved workspaces
 Using _File > Save/Load Workspace_, you can save and reload a file which contains the current state of open tags and their window positions.
 Guerilla automatically creates a file `guerilla.cfg` with the last window state when closed.

+# Changes from legacy Guerilla
+If you are used to the legacy tools here is a quick primer on what's changed, if you are new to halo modding you can skip this section.

+A few features have been backported from Halo 2.

+- Tag blocks can now be collapsed.
+- UI elements have been upgraded to look more modern.
+- *Expert mode* and *Show tag block sizes* options.
+- A zoom level feature has been added to the bitmap viewer.

+Some errors have also been fixed and the some unused UI options have been removed.